nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 `gas_used` transaction gas used

-`execute_error` the execute error of this transaction
+`execute_error` the execution error of this transaction

 `execute_result` return value of the smart-contract function